ramtinJ95/Mywiki/Game Engine notes.md

 want to be able to have a deque(a doubble ended queue) in which we store ids which can be reused in our registry.

+### Event System
+We dont want to be in a situation where every system that is going to do anything that happens on for example collision has to be sent a parameter with all entity data and some kind of boolean that tells that function that okej now there was a collision and so on.
+Because potentially we will have many systems that are intrested in the collision event for example.

+What we will do instead is create an event system which can be used by all systems in our ECS architecture such that they will only listen for events which they are interested in and systems that generate these events will put them on an eventbuss which will have subscribers.

+There are many ways of implementing this, one naive way is to just put the events on the buss as they happen and then in the next update tick have all the systems reacting on the events that have been generated, this is called a passive event system.
+I will be going with a bit more sofisticated approach which is semi-blocking.
+This means that as soon as an event happens and there is a system that is listening for that event, the logic will be exectuted immedietly in that same update tick instead of waiting for the next one.
+I think this kind of approach will lead to less memory load and also lead to less bugs since its easier to think about, but the performance could take a hit, we will see how it goes.

 ---
 Status: :🌱: